Thank you for your help! I’m super impressed with how this worked.

 Disk Image outperformed three other professional programs that failed to create an ISO system image - this one worked perfectly.
 While it can't be

 Disk Image outperformed three other professional programs that failed to create an ISO system image - this one worked perfectly.
 While it can't be launched from a USB and must be run from a running OS, it was fast, 1TB in just over 2 hours to clone, and it restored flawlessly.
 On the strength of its performance, leanness, and also the nice support they provided, I would recommend their software to anyone that was in need.

 - Support all kinds of disks and drives, including HDD, SSHD, SSD, USB flash drive, floppy disk, CD, DVD, Blu-ray, etc.

-- Support to restore image data back to drives.
+- Restore image data back to disks and drives.

-- Ideal to be used as a computer forensic tool and electronic discovery (or e-discovery, eDiscovery) tool.
+- Ideal to be used in system backup, restore, data recovery, computer forensics, and electronic discovery (or e-discovery, eDiscovery).

 Using DataNumen Disk Image to Create Images for Drives and Disks

 Start DataNumen Disk Image:

 Note: Before creating drive or disk images with DataNumen Disk Image, please close any other applications.

 Select the drive or disk whose image to be created: